Bushra-Butt-17/Python-Basics/README.md

 # Python Basics - Solved Notebooks

-Welcome to the **Python Basics - Solved** repository!
+Welcome to the **Python Basics - Solved** repository!!
 This repository contains solved examples and explanations for key topics in Python programming, tailored to beginners and intermediate learners.
 Each lecture is designed to provide hands-on learning with real-world coding scenarios.

 ---